We may earn affiliate commissions for the recommended products. Learn more.

 Mobile devices

-iOS (iPhone/iPad).
-Mobile ad-blocking faces significant limitations due to app and platform restrictions.
+Mobile ad-blocking on iOS faces significant limitations due to app and platform restrictions.
 The official Twitch iOS app cannot be modified for ad-blocking due to Apple's sandboxing architecture.
-So, for best results, use a VPN, connect to a country with fewer ads, and then access Twitch through Safari browser rather than the official app – the VPN might not work with the app.
-Your other option – but with limited effectiveness (10-20% video ad reduction) – is to install content blockers like AdGuard or 1Blocker from the App Store and then enable content blockers in Settings > Safari.
+So, for best results, use a VPN, connect to a country that is known to show fewer ads, and then access Twitch through the Safari browser rather than the official app – the VPN might not work with the app.

-Android.
 Android provides more flexibility for ad-blocking approaches.
-Just like with iOS, you can use a VPN, connect to a region with no or minimal ads, and then access Twitch through the browser rather than its app.
-Alternative options include Firefox Mobile browser with the uBlock Origin extension, Brave Mobile (built-in blocking), Samsung Internet with AdBlock Plus, or Opera Mobile with integrated ad blocking.
-This approach achieves similar results to desktop browser methods (20-30% video ad reduction) with stronger display ad blocking.
+Just like with iOS, you can use a VPN, connect to a region that delivers minimal ads, and then access Twitch through the browser rather than its app.
+Alternative options include Firefox Mobile browser with the uBlock Origin extension (the most reliable, though it needs extra filters and breaks periodically) or Brave Mobile (built-in blocking).

 Smart TVs